Computing properties of stable configurations of thermodynamic binding networks

-Conversely, if $\config1$ is a saturated configuration with two polymers, then each $X$ monomer is completely bound to $Y$ or to $X' - Y$.
-Since $\config1$ is saturated, each site of $Y$ pairs with exactly one other site of the $X$ monomers.
-Those $X$ monomers bound to $Y$ then partition $Y$ and constitute an exact cover. \qedhere \end{proof}
+Conversely, suppose $\config1$ is a saturated configuration with two polymers.
+Then each $\monomer1_x$ is completely bound to $\muni$ or completely bound to $\mrest$.
+Those $\monomer1_x$ bound to $\muni$ then partition $\universe$ and constitute an exact cover. \qedhere \end{proof}

-So we connect the greatest number of polymers in a saturated configuration of $T(X)$ to whether $X$ is a yes or no instance.